 Use CIVIC’s interactive map of all U.S. immigration detention facilities to locate a facility near you.
 The facilities are categorized by facility operator (i.e. privately-run, ICE-run, or county/city-run).
 Click on a facility to learn how many people are detained there per day, local lock-up quotas, and the cost per person per day, and more.
+On average, taxpayers spend $90.43 to detain a person in a private immigration detention facility, compared to an average of $72.69 in a municipal jail.
 This map also contains information on each CIVIC-affiliated visitation program.

 What is immigration detention?